SPGryphons/GryphonCTF2018-Challenges/challenges/forensics/ATrashyProblem/README.md

 *Creator - whoami*

 ## Hint
-I found a pillow in the bin too
+A snake and a PILlow in the bin

 ## Distribution
 * [trash.png](distrib/trash.png)